simplilearn-devops/devops-lesson-4/lab-4.2/README.md

 You will be connected to the graphical desktop of the virtual machine.

-### Step 3
+### Step 5

 Start and use Eclipse.

-In your VNC window start the File System from the desktop icon.
+In your VNC window start the _File System_ from the desktop icon.
-Select Student in the left column.
+Select _Student_ in the left column.
-Open the eclipse folder.
+Open the _eclipse_ folder.
 Open the java-neon_ folder.
-Open the eclipse folder.
+Open the _eclipse_ folder.
 Start eclipse from the diamond shaped icon.
-Accept the default workspace location is asked.
+Accept the default workspace location.

-### Step 4

-Install JaCoCo also known as EclEmma.

-From your Eclipse menu select Help → Install New Software...
+Select File->New->Java Project.
+Uncheck _Use default location_.

-In the Install dialog enter `http://update.eclemma.org/` at the Work with field.
-Hit the _Add_ button.
+Hit the _Browse_ button.
+Select _Home_.
+Open the devops-lesson-4 folder.
+Open the lab-4.2 folder.

-Enter the name `EclEmma` and hit _OK_.
+Select the Mocking folder and hit _OK_ at the bottom of the dialog.

-Check the latest EclEmma version and press Next.
-It may take a few minutes.
-On the InstallDetails screen select Next.
-Accept the license and hit Finish.
-It may take a few minutes.

-Hit _Yes_ to restart eclipse.
-Eclipse will stop and automatically restart.

-### Step 5
+Hit the _Finish_ button at the bottom of the dialog.

+You should see the Mocking project on the left.
+The test folder is marked in red as there is a missing dependency.

+Select the Mocking project and right click.
+A menu will appear.
+Select _Properties_ at the bottom.

+Select _Java Build Path_.
+Select the _Libraries_ tab.
+Hit the _Add Library_ button.
+Select _JUnit_ then hit _Next_.
+Make sure that _JUnit 4_ is selected and then hit _Finish_.

+Select _Add Jars_.
-Open the FizzBuzz.java and FizzBuzzTests.java in the editor window by double clicking on each of them.
+Open the _Mocking_ folder and then open the _lib_ folder.
+You shpuld see 4 jar files.
+Select them all and hit _OK_.
+If the lib folder isn’t visible it means that Eclipse has automatically loaded the jar files and nothing needs to be done.

+Hit _OK_ the project errors should disappear.

-Open up the FizzBuzz project and select FizzBuzzTests.java.
+Open up the source and test folders and the devops packages.

-Right click and select Coverage as -> Unit Test

-The tests will run and a coverage report will appear at the bottom of Eclipse.
-The code will also be coloured green, yellow or red.
-If coverage is not 100% can you improve it?
+Double click on LoginController.java and LoginControlerTests.java.
+Editor windows will open.

 ### Step 6

-Install FindBugs.

-From your Eclipse menu select Help → Install New Software...

-In the Install dialog enter `http://findbugs.cs.umd.edu/eclipse/` at the Work with field.
-Hit the _Add_ button.

-Enter the name `FindBugs` and hit _OK_.

-Check the latest FindBugs version and press Next.
-It may take a few minutes.
-On the InstallDetails screen select Next.
-Accept the license and hit Finish.
-It may take a few minutes.
-Hit _Yes_ to any warning dialogs about unsigned content.

-Hit _Yes_ to restart eclipse.
-Eclipse will stop and automatically restart.
+Select LoginControllerTests.java and right click.

+Select _Run as_ then _JUnit Test_.

+The unit tests should fail.

+Implement the code and run it making changes until the tests pass.

+If you have time implement more tests.

 ### Step 7

-Click on the FizzBuzz project and right click.
-Select FindBugs -> Find Bugs.

-What warnings or errors do you get?
-Do you agree with them?
-Fix a couple of issues and rerun FindBugs.

-### Step 8

-Exit eclipse by selecting File->Exit.
+Exit eclipse by selecting _File_->_Exit_.

 Close the VNC viewer.

-Exit the SSH session and stop the virtual machine.